G

 Population

-Currently, the goldcrest population is estimated to be between 98 to 165 million individuals., with 20 million to 37,000,000 pairs in Europe alone.
-During migration seasons, the Royal Society for Protection of Birds reports a whopping 3 to 5 million birds in the United Kingdom alone.
+Currently, the goldcrest population is estimated to be between 98 and 165 million mature individuals, with 20,000,000 to 37,000,000 pairs in Europe alone.
+During migration seasons, the Royal Society for the Protection of Birds reports a whopping 3 to 5 million birds in the United Kingdom alone.

 Although these numbers seem ridiculously high, their populations have declined significantly over the years.